harini-ashok/pdf-summarizer/README.md

 ## Description

-DFtoolAI is a modern, AI-powered PDF summarizer built with Next.js, Tailwind CSS, Clerk authentication, Prisma ORM, and Stripe payments.
+PDFtoolAI is a modern, AI-powered PDF summarizer built with Next.js, Tailwind CSS, Clerk authentication, Prisma ORM, and Stripe payments.
 Users can upload PDF files, receive AI-generated summaries, and manage subscriptions with secure authentication and payment processing.
 The app features a minimalistic, responsive dark UI and supports user management, subscription status, and webhook integrations for real-time updates.